 The iPhone 12 Pro takes everything people love about the 12 — new design, OLED displays, MagSafe charging, and 5G — but ups the ante with more RAM, a telephoto camera, and brighter screen.
 Other features include a LiDAR Scanner that enables Night mode portraits and faster autofocus in low light conditions, and improved AR.
 The iPhone 12 Pro also adds support for the Apple ProRAW image format, which is great for photo editing.
 Other than that, it’s very similar to the iPhone 12, in fact, they have the exact same dimensions with cases that fit both.

-Prices for the iPhone 12 Pro start at $999 — a full $200 more than the regular iPhone 12 — but you should be able to save some money once used models begin making their way to Swappa.
-To start shopping iPhone 12 Pro deals, use the Swappa widget below to see how much you can save.
+Prices for the iPhone 12 Pro start at $999 (a full $200 more than the regular iPhone 12) while the iPhone 12 Pro Max starts at $1,099.
+Of course, you can save a lot of money when shopping for gently used models on Swappa.
+To start shopping the best iPhone 12 Pro deals, use the Swappa widget below to see how much you can save.

 Best Android 5G phone: Google Pixel 5

-Like most major phone manufacturers in 2020, Google finally entered into the 5G race with the release of the Pixel 5 in September.
-It’s a followup to the previous year’s Google Pixel 4, and adds a handful of improvements while including arguably the most future-proof feature of all: 5G.
+Like most major phone manufacturers in 2020, Google finally entered into the 5G race with the release of the Pixel 5.
+It’s a followup to the previous year’s Google Pixel 4 and adds a handful of improvements while including arguably the most future-proof feature of all: 5G.
 The Pixel 5 offers support for both millimeter-wave 5G (high band) and sub-6GHz 5G (low band), making it fully compatible with 5G from all US carriers.

 Best cheap 5G phone: Google Pixel 4a 5G

-The Pixel 4a 5G is a followup to the Pixel 4a that launched back in August, but if you think the only differences between the two phones is the addition of 5G — you’d be dead wrong.
-The Pixel 4a 5G is an entirely different phone, featuring a larger 6.2-inch display, faster Snapdragon 765G processor, a bonus ultra-wide camera, and larger 3,885 mAh battery.
-Oh yeah, and there’s also full compatibility with all 5G networks in the US.
+The Pixel 4a 5G is a followup to the Pixel 4a that launched back in August, but if you think the only differences between the two phones is the addition of 5G — you’d be mistaken.
+The Pixel 4a 5G is an entirely different phone, featuring a larger 6.2-inch display, faster Snapdragon 765G processor, a bonus ultra-wide camera, larger 3,885 mAh battery, and full compatibility with all 5G networks in the US.

 When compared against the more “premium” Pixel 5, the Pixel 4a 5G is missing wireless charging, less RAM, water resistance, and a 90Hz display, but it does have something that Pixel 5 doesn’t — a 3.5mm headphone jack.
 Along with an even larger display, the lower entry price is another big plus.

 Priced at $499, the Pixel 4a 5G is a full $200 cheaper than the Pixel 5, making it a better deal considering you get mostly the same performance, in a phone that offers 90% of the features as its higher-end sibling.
 If you’re looking for an even better deal on the Pixel 4a 5G, you can find gently used devices at a nice discount.
-Keep checking back, or subscribe for alerts to be notified when new models arrive in the marketplace.
+Check out the widget below to see how much you can save.

-Best small 5G phone: Samsung Galaxy S20 5G
+Best all-around 5G phone: Samsung Galaxy S20 5G

 Because the current state of 5G is somewhat fragmented — split between low-band 5G and mmWave 5G — it’s important to figure out which type of 5G the phone is compatible with.
-In the case of the AT&T Galaxy S20 (regular sized model), the phone only offers support for sub-6 5G (low-band), which is what most people in the US will have access to.
-The alternative is mmWave 5G — which the AT&T S20 does not support — and although data speeds are much faster, coverage is extremely limited (think outdoor city blocks or sports arenas).
+In the case of the AT&T Galaxy S20, the smaller, regular sized model only offers support for sub-6 5G (low-band), which is what most people in the US will have access to.
+The alternative is mmWave 5G — something the AT&T S20 does not support — and although data speeds are much faster, coverage is extremely limited (think outdoor city blocks or sports arenas).

 As AT&T’s 5G (low-band) continues to roll out in more places across the US, the Galaxy S20 5G will satisfy most needs and is a great pick for anyone looking for a phone that’s future proof.
 The price of a new Galaxy S20 5G is $999 (128GB) at AT&T, but you always get the best deals when shopping for gently used models on Swappa.
-Prices for a used Galaxy S20 5G start at $775 on Swappa, so what are you waiting for?
-Hit the button below and start saving today.
+Check out the widget below and start saving today.

-Best Android 5G phone: Samsung Galaxy S20+ 5G
+Best big Android 5G phone: Samsung Galaxy S20+ 5G

 Also launching alongside the regular Galaxy S20 5G was the Samsung Galaxy S20+ 5G.
-As in previous years, the “plus” in the title refers to a larger 6.7-inch Dynamic AMOLED display, and higher capacity 4,500mAh battery.
+As in previous years, the “plus” in the name refers to its larger 6.7-inch Dynamic AMOLED display, and higher capacity 4,500mAh battery.
 Other upgrades include the DepthVision camera, and an additional 512GB storage option.

 But arguably the biggest upgrade is the ability for the Galaxy S20+ to connect to both AT&T’s 5G (low-band) and 5G+ (mmWave) networks.
 This makes the Galaxy S20+ perfect for anyone wanting the absolute best 5G connectivity in a phone, one that will see it age more gracefully for years to come.

-The Samsung Galaxy S20+ 5G currently retails for $1,199 at AT&T, but you can find much deeper discounts on Swappa where the Galaxy S20+ starts at $849.
-That’s nothing to sneeze at, but you better act fast before someone snatches up your deal.
+The Samsung Galaxy S20+ 5G currently retails for $1,199 at AT&T, but you can find much deeper discounts on Swappa where is significantly discounted.
+But you better act fast before someone snatches your deal.
 Start shopping using the button below.

-Best big 5G phone: Samsung Galaxy S20 Ultra 5G
+Best premium Android 5G phone: Samsung Galaxy S20 Ultra 5G